 - The spot rate is 1.6450 $/£ - the company can either buy the £1,000,000 from Big Bank by exercising its option or allow the option to lapse and buy its sterling in the market.

-Companies that regularly utilize options to manage risk tend to be large firms with large financial exposure to floating rates such as interest, FX, and commodities.
+Companies that regularly utilise options to manage risk tend to be large firms with large financial exposure to floating rates such as interest, FX and commodities.
 The potential financial losses due to exposure amount will be the primary determinant of justifying the cost of using option derivatives to mitigate risk.

 Prices can also vary depending on the relationship between buyer (company) and writer (bank) and average cost can be reduced by negotiating bundled services from banks.
 Arrangements that involve combining both call and put options allow companies to set their own rates in line with their views on rate movements and to suit their financial strategies.
 The premium the company pays can be offset by the premium the bank pays for the option the company sells.
 In some circumstances, these premiums cancel each other out and the net cost to the customer is zero.

 The timeframe for purchasing/selling an option may vary depending on price and demand/supply dynamics.
-In the case of standard option transactions at listed prices, the timeframe is instantaneously online or just a phone call away.
+In Standard option transactions at listed prices, the timeframe is instantaneously online or just a phone call away.
 In the case of complicated derivatives that require negotiation on pricing tend to take longer and will vary depending on assessing the value of the structured solution and price negotiation between OTC counter parties.

 - ability to hedge risk from adverse market changes on assets with floating value